yutian453/setup-your-aiida/README.md

 3. Install Plugins

    Note: Chosing the right branch of plugin is crucial before installation.
-You can go to github to find which branch is compatible with new version aiida.
+You can go to github to find which branch is the latest version.
    Instruction of installing aiida-vasp plugin

+   $ pip install aiida-vasp